 The Zener diodes, with their maximum current of more than 400mA as compared to 15-25mA for the LED-based circuit, seemed to be more effective.
 I left the LED-based circuit in place after constructing the prototype since there was no reason to remove them and the illumination of the LEDs served to indicate during testing that the capacitors are charging up with the equal illumination being generally indicative of equal charge distribution.

-It will be noted that the "top" of the capacitor bank is connected to the positive side of the power source, "straight through", at all times via TH1 and TH2, current-inrush limiters.
+It will be noted that the "top" (positive side) of the capacitor bank is connected to the positive side of the power source, "straight through", at all times via TH1 and TH2, current-inrush limiters.
 Because of this, when this unit is "off" it is, for all practical purposes, transparent, consuming no current.
 These devices (TH1, TH2) act as self-resetting fuses, limiting the current to a sane amount - somewhere in the 30-50 amp region - if the output (or input!) is shorted: Ordinary "slow blow" fuses could be used here, but if so, the advice is to keep spares on hand!

-It is only the "bottom" of the capacitor string that is connected/disconnected to enable or disable the "ballast" (and filtering) capability of this circuit: When "off" the bottom of the capacitor bank is allow to float upwards.
+It is only the "bottom" (negative side) of the capacitor string that is connected/disconnected to enable or disable the "ballast" (and filtering) capability of this circuit: When "off" the bottom of the capacitor bank is allow to float upwards.

 If the capacitors are discharged when switch SW1 is turned ON while power is applied, the first thing that happens is that the gate of Q1 is turned on via resistor R3.
 When this happens current flows through R1, but when its drop exceeds approximately 0.6 volts - a voltage commensurate with approximately 2.5 amps of "charge" current - transistor Q3 begins to be turned on, drawing down Q1's gate voltage.
 When this circuit reaches equilibrium only 2-3 amps will flow through Q1, R1 and TH3 and thus charging the capacitor bank comparatively slowly and preventing a "dead short" that would likely blow fuses and/or cause a power supply to "fold back".